stuin/Solisp/docs/Basics.md

 lots of words
 "lots of words"
 ```
-These are not.
-Finally,
+These are not, as the first one will only include the first word.
+Finally, if a string is the same as an existing function or variable, a colon can be used to denote the literal string.
 ```
-#This is a comment.
+:Set -> Set
+Set -> <func>
+:: -> :
 ```

 ## Argument folding